-Two-factor authorization is often shortened as 2FA and it is basically a security login that is required as a second “separate” factor beyond the password (as a second piece of information).
-So this independent piece of information is a code (which expires in a few minutes) and it is delivered by a device which is under your control – say, your mobile phone.
-This doesn’t mean it is an SMS generated code, it could be biometric, such as fingerprints.
+Two-factor authorization is often shortened as 2FA and it is basically a secure login that is required as a second “separate” factor beyond the password (as the second piece of information).
+So this independent piece of information is a code (which expires in a few minutes) and it is delivered by a device that is under your control – say, your mobile phone.
+This doesn’t mean it is an SMS-generated code, it could be biometric, such as fingerprints.

 The motives of hackers could ideally be:

 This is one of the painless ways to access your device, but it is as trustable as your network.
 This option is useless when you travel around the globe or where there are network issues.
-When you login to your account, you receive a “ping” on your device, containing a treasure i.e. a confirmation code which could expire if it remains unused.
+When you log in to your account, you receive a “ping” on your device, containing a treasure i.e. a confirmation code that could expire if it remains unused.
 You need to enter the code when you’re prompted while logging in.

 If you lose your device and your precious SMS-based 2FA is within it, this means you lost it all, especially when you do not have 2FA recovery codes, correct?